hrishikesh9864/demo-file/README.md

 # demo-file
-This  is my first git repo
+This  is my first git repo in c program